Narbonne: Sport

 Narbonne is home to the rugby union team RC Narbonne founded in 1907.
 It is a historic team in France, Narbonne have twice won the French first division title and reached a European final in 2001.
 They play at the Parc des Sports Et de l'Amitié (capacity 12,000).
 They wear orange and black.

 Transport

-The Gare de Narbonne railway station offers direct connections to Paris, Barcelona, Toulouse, Marseille and many regional destinations.
+The Gare de Narbonne railway station offers direct connections to Paris, Barcelona, Toulouse, Marseille, and many regional destinations.
 An extensive local system of buses and routes operated by Citibus.fr allow for easy public transport within Narbonne and surrounding communities.

-The nearest airports to Narbonne are Marseille, Toulouse–Blagnac, Perpignan–Rivesaltes, and Montpellier–Méditerranée airports.
+The nearest airports to Narbonne are Marseille Provence, Toulouse–Blagnac, Perpignan–Rivesaltes, and Montpellier–Méditerranée airports.

 Personalities

-Milestone of Gnaeus Domitius Ahenobarbus, founder of the Roman colony Narbo Martius.
-The marker is one of the earliest Latin inscriptions found in France c.118 BC.
+Milestone of Gnaeus Domitius Ahenobarbus, founder of the Roman colony of Narbo Martius.
+The marker is one of the earliest Latin inscriptions found in France (c.
+118 BCE).